Today’s topic is important for anyone concerned about their blood sugar levels, weight loss, and who wants to avoid serious health problems

 Basically, A1c is a “snapshot” or the “average” blood sugar levels for the past 60-90 days.

 Specifically, the A1c test measures what percentage of your hemoglobin — a protein in red blood cells that carries oxygen — is coated with sugar (glycated).
-The higher your A1C level, the poorer your blood sugar control, and the higher your risk of diabetes complications.
+The higher your A1C level, the poorer your blood sugar control, and the higher your risk.

 In theory, this makes sense and seems like a better indicator.
 Unfortunately, there’s a big problem with A1c levels that most people won’t tell you and your doctors don’t know.